 The Diné Agribusiness Technical & Financial Assistance Program will provide quality business management, financial training, and technical assistance to established and emerging Navajo agri-preneurs, farmers, and ranchers.
 The program will provide agricultural and business workshops throughout the Navajo Nation.

 10. Fallon Paiute-Shoshone Tribe

-The FPST Infrastructure Project will provide new corrals and equipment for safe livestock movement, care, handling and sorting for all Native producers on Fallon Paiute-Shoshone Tribe (FPST) land.
-In addition, FPST will determine the best locations on shared grazing lands to drill for water wells.
+The Fallon Paiute-Shoshone Tribe’s (FPST) Infrastructure Project will provide new corrals and equipment for safe livestock movement, care, handling and sorting for all Native producers on FPST land.
+In addition, FPST will hire a consultant to determine the best locations on shared grazing lands to drill for water wells.

 11. Fond du Lac Tribal and Community College

-The Bimaaji’idiwin Food Sovereignty program will expand efforts to improve the food systems of the Fond du Lac Tribal community by increasing credit knowledge, access to capital, and improving marketing opportunities for harvesters and producers.
-Their project will accomplish these goals by providing workshops, agricultural supplies, and financial support.
+The Fond du Lac Tribal and Community College’s Bimaaji’idiwin Food Sovereignty program will expand efforts to improve the food systems of the Fond du Lac Tribal community by increasing credit knowledge, access to capital, and improving marketing opportunities for harvesters and producers.
+With NAAF funding, Bimaaji’idiwin Food Sovereignty program will provide workshops, agricultural supplies, and financial support.

 12. Fort Belknap Indian Community

 The Fort Belknap Indian Community (FBIC) will develop climate and drought summaries to help address the current and future climate impacts on Native livestock producers, to better inform Tribal council decision-making on drought declarations, and lay the foundation for real-time climate and drought monitoring systems through their partnership with Aaniiih Nakoda College (ANC).
 They will also provide producers with emergency water solutions and technical assistance.